 Use this form to work with a faculty member to reflect on what you are learning in your experience.
 (The form including the required signatures must be submitted to the Registrar)

-For the summer of 2020 students will engage in a paired work-online workshop experience, which fulfills the Liberal Arts in Practice requirement.
 Students will source their own work opportunity which may include paid or volunteer activities, online or “essential” in person work, help at home such as babysitting or home maintenance.* Students will set learning goals, due dates and help select readings.
 They will write 4 short reflective essays about workplace culture, social identity and work, professionalism, and how-to translate their learning into the language employers use.
 They will also conduct an informational interview with an alum.
 All written coursework will be online with a face-to-face wrap-up at the conclusion.
-Students are assessed on their engagement in the creation of learning objectives, the completion of a minimum of 45 hours at their internship site, the completion of the reflective essays, the informational interview and participation in the concluding workshop..
-Students may register any time before August 15 and must complete their work by Sept.
-8 However, students MUST register prior to the beginning of their internship, no exceptions.
+Students are assessed on their engagement in the creation of learning objectives, the completion of a minimum of 45 hours at their internship site, the completion of the reflective essays, the informational interview and participation in the concluding workshop.
+Students MUST register prior to the beginning of their internship, no exceptions.
 Graded credit/no credit.
-Prerequisite: completion of Internship Workshop Registration form. *All students participating in FEP 201, IDST 100 or other Beloit College summer courses must agree to abide by minimum safety recommendations and all laws, restrictions and guidelines in their local areas to decrease the risk of contracting or spreading COVID-19.
-Beloit College Policy
+Prerequisite: completion of Internship Workshop Registration form. *All students participating in FEP 201, IDST 100, or other Beloit College courses must agree to abide by minimum safety recommendations and all laws, restrictions and guidelines in their local areas to decrease the risk of contracting or spreading COVID-19.

-Use this form to work with Career and Community Engagement staff to reflect on your experience.
+Use this form to work with Career Works staff to reflect on your experience.
 (The form including the required signatures must be submitted to the Registrar)